hemeryar/explainers/coop_popups.md

 - We always do a BCG swap without an opener when `Same-Origin` is involved.
 - `Same-Origin-Allow-Popups` can open `Unsafe-None` in the same BCG, and `Popups` in a different BCG with an opener.
+- `Popups` can open and be opened by `Unsafe-None` in a different BCG with opener.
 - Pages with matching `Popups` and origins stay in the same BCG.

 To sum up, `Popups` can be opened by `Unsafe-None` or `Same-Origin-Allow-Popups` in a different BCG with opener, and can open `Unsafe-None` in a different BCG with opener.
-The only practical modification needed is the extra special case in `Same-Origin-Allow-Popups` algorithm.
+The only practical modification needed is the extra special case in the `Same-Origin-Allow-Popups` algorithm.

+Spec writers must make sure that the rules between `Popups` and `Unsafe-None` are also applied on navigations, and not only openings, to make sure that redirects or sites that do not fully use the header can still benefit from it locally.

 We could also ask whether COOP: `Same-Origin-Allow-Popups` is still useful.
 It says both _"I'm okay preserving scripability to popups I open"_ but _"I'm not okay being opened as a popup"_.
 This is not something you can achieve using `Popups` which is symetrical.
-Whether or not we want to preserve this capability is not yet decided.
+Whether or not we want to preserve this capability is not yet decided, and does not need to be until we have more data from users.

-## Maintaining the BrowsingContext group opener across navigations.

-We also need to think about how to handle this new type of opener across navigations, as pointed out [here](https://github.com/whatwg/html/issues/7713#issuecomment-1072288631).
-The goal is to allow for simple redirect use cases, while never ending up in a situation that would not be possible by directly opening of the popup.
-What seems reasonable is that when we swap BCG, and the current BCG holds opener information, we do a COOP comparison between the opener BCG and the new BCG to see if that link is maintained.

-Also note that since having an opener link between BrwosingContext groups does not imply a drop in security but simply very slightly increases the surface for side-channels, we can keep the link for all BCG swaps apart from the COOP one, where it's used explicitly to prevent such leakage.
+## Interactions with COOP reporting
+A new layer of virtuality is created by `Popups` in report-only modes.
+This is handled by having a virtual "opener is severed" boolean alongside the virtual browsing context group id, that allows to verify accesses, in a similar fashion to what was done previously for virtual browsing context group swaps.

 ## Security notes
 Purposefully chosing the absolute minimum set of windowProxy attributes to make OAuth possible helps prevent side-channel leaks, which has been a concern both for openers and openees.